As your kids gear up for summer—no doubt—visions of the pool, boat rides and excursions to the water park are dancing like sugarplums in their heads.

 These staggering numbers are hard to digest, and Goldfish Swim School wants to do everything we can to keep you safe.
 With the help of the Red Cross and the Centers for Disease Control and Prevention, we put together a checklist of things to remember when you and your kids are water-bound:

-- Enroll your kids in swimming lessons – It has been proven that swimming lessons have reduced instances of drowning in kids ages 1-4.
+- Enroll your kids in swim lessons – It has been proven that swim lessons have reduced instances of drowning in kids ages 1-4.

 - Never swim alone – Teach your kids the importance of having an adult present whenever they are in or around the water.
 The presence of a lifeguard does not double as a parent or responsible adult caring only for your child.